Tulipesz/Tulipesz/README.md

 💻 Working as Developer
 💖 Interested in modern development, best practices and software architecture 🚩 CTF player and love cybersecurity
+⭐ Studying to become a Security Engineer
 📚 Love Books
 🎧 Love LoFi
+✍️ Study Session
 ```

 ```